metamath/lamp-guide/docs/index.md

-* Under the "Editor" tab", press the "+" in the [editor command icon bar](#editor-command-icon-bar) to create a new statement/step.
+* Under the "Editor" tab", press the "+" in the [editor command icon bar](#editor-command-icon-bar) to create a new statement‡.
 Enter the goal of the proof.
   Typically the goal will begin with the symbol "|-" which means "it is true that".
   Click on its step number (1) if you want to rename the step name (typically